 Should you remove PUADlManager:Win32/OfferCore?

-- Yes, remove it on a normal PC.
-OfferCore-style installers often bundle extra software or browser changes.
+- Remove it on a normal PC.
+OfferCore-style installers can add extra apps, browser changes, notification spam, startup entries, or scheduled tasks.

-- Do not restore it from quarantine just to finish installing a free app.
+- Do not restore it from quarantine just to finish a free-app installation or a crack/repack setup.

-- After removal: check apps, browser extensions, notification permissions, startup entries, and scheduled tasks.
+- After removal: check installed apps, browser extensions, notification permissions, startup entries, and Task Scheduler, then run a full scan.

 | Detection name | PUADlManager:Win32/OfferCore |